SMarioMan/worst-wordle/README.md

 ### Only test for "perfectly wrong" solutions

-This simplifies and accelerates the checking logic significantly, as we only have to compare the used letters set against the list of letters being used in the current word being evaluated.
+This simplifies and accelerates the checking logic significantly, as we only have to compare the used letters set against the list of letters in the current word being evaluated.
 We can throw out all of the hard mode Wordle logic.
 This means we will not find the optimal guess for every answer, but we will find a list of words that have perfect answers.